jonathanye29/unit4_project/README.md

 5. *[Issue: tackled: “As there are many different post categories, it is hard to locate specific posts.”]* The platform will allow the user to select what kind of posts they would like to view by category.

-6. *[Issue tackled: "discovering popular content is challenging due to the presence of numerous less-liked or disliked posts."]* Implement a filtering feature that allows users to view the top liked posts.
+6. *[Issue tackled: "discovering popular content is challenging due to the presence of numerous less-liked or disliked posts."]* Implement a sorting feature that allows users to view the top liked posts.

 ## Design Statement
 I will design and develop a website for my school’s book club.
 This website will be developed using HTML, Bootstrap CSS, Python, SQLite, and the Flask framework.
 It will take approximately 3 weeks to develop and will be evaluated based on the given criteria.